Varattupallam Dam: Geography and wildlife

-Tourism
+Animal sanctuary

-Varattu Pallam Dam has become a popular tourist destination due to its stunning natural beauty and the recreational opportunities it offers, When the Tamil Nadu Budget was presented in the Assembly It was announced that a new wildlife sanctuary known as 'Thanthai Periyar Animal Sanctuary' will be formed in 2023-2024 near Varattu Pallam Dam, making it the 18th Animal Sanctuary in Tamil Nadu.
+Varattupallam Dam has become a popular tourist destination due to its natural landmarks and the recreational opportunities it offers.
+When Tamil Nadu Legislative Assembly presented the 2023-24 budget, it was announced that a new wildlife sanctuary 'Thanthai Periyar Animal Sanctuary' would be established near Varattupallam Dam in the next two years, making it the 18th animal sanctuary in Tamil Nadu.